laas/fape/Manual.md

 To put things short: without task conditions, FAPE is a lifted temporal planner, searching in plan-space.

-## Subtasks
+## Hierarchies

-ANML allows to define subtasks.
-The following will be true iff there is an action Pick parameterized with bob, red_cup and kitchen in the given interval.

-    [all] contains Pick(Bob, red_cup, kitchen);

-FAPE currently has two ways of dealing with such task conditions: one inheriting from the HTN way and one where those are treated as real conditions (similar to open goals).

-### The HTN Way

-The HTN way is to insert an action with the given parameters in the partial-plan whenever a task condition appears.
-Like in HTN, one needs to provide a root action from which the others would be derived.

-In addition to that, actions might be inserted as standalone resolvers (e.g. to solve an open goal flaw).
-Hence actions in the plan are not necessarily in the tree derived from the root action.
-To avoid that, the `motivated` keyword for an action enforces that an action must appear as a task condition of a higher-level action (i.e. it can not be inserted as a standalone resolver).^[The motivated keyword does *not* imply any temporal constraints.]
+In addition to generative planning problems, ANML allows the definition of hierachical problems.
+THis is done through the definition of of task that should be fulfilled.
+Such task can appear

+ - in the problem statement.
+In which case they are goal tasks (usually refered as the initial task network in the HTN literature)
+ - in actions.
+In which case they are subtasks of this actions.

+Any task appearing in the plan (either as part of the problem definition or inserted with an action) must be refined.
+We say that a task `[t1,t2] name(a1...an)` is refined if there is an action `name(a1,...an)` that starts at `t1` and ends at `t2`.

+The open goal and threats flaws from plan-space planning are completed by an *unrefined task* flaw associated to each task that has not been refined yet.

+A (very) simplified view of FAPE's search procedure is:

+ 1) refine all tasks.
+Starting from the initial task network insert all actions necessary for all tasks to be refined.
+If any subtasks are inserted during this process, recursively refine those as well.
+ 2) Make sure the plan is consistent by handling all open goals and threats.
+This implies enforcing causal constraints (all actions' conditions must be supported) and temporal consistency (their should not be two concurrent and conflicting activities).
+Enforcing causal constraints generally requires the introduction of new actions in the partial plan.

-Making all actions motivated and giving a root action will result in a HTN-like search, expending a search tree from the root action.
+Actions might be inserted as standalone resolvers (e.g. to solve an open goal flaw).
+This differs from the HTN way where any action in the plan is derived from the initial task network.
+To mimic this specificity, ANML provides the ANML keyword: a `motivated` action needs to refine a task (i.e. it must be part of some hierarchy).
+In practice, it means that only non-motivated actions can be inserted outside of the action hierarchy.
+Making all actions motivated and giving a root action will result in a HTN-like search, expending a search tree from the initial task network only.

-This setting is the default.
-It corresponds to the option `-p htn`

 Unless really sure of what you do, you should avoid having both motivated actions and goals expressed as statements over state variable.
 The intended way of using FAPE in this setting is:

- - with one or more root actions
+ - with one or more goal tasks, forming the initial task network
- - motivated actions should be derivable from those root action and will be the skeleton of the plan.
+ - motivated actions should be derivable from those goal tasks and will be the skeleton of the plan.
  - non-motivated action are used to handle corner-cases that were not described in the task network.

-The following example shows a very simple hierarchical domain where the skeleton of the plan will derived from Transport.
+The following example shows a very simple hierarchical domain where the skeleton of the plan will derive from Transport.
 Note that Pick and Drop are motivated and hence can not appear outside of Transport.
 However the Move action will be freely inserted in the plan to tackle open-goals flaws on the location of the robot.

+A typical planning process for this problem would be the following:

+1) Refine the `Transport` goal task by inserting a `Transport` action.
+2) Refine the `Pick` and `Drop` subtasks of the Transport action by inserting the actions `Pick(PR2,coffee_cup,Kitchen)` and `Drop(PR2,coffee_cup,Bedroom)`
+3) Insert a `Move(PR2, Bedroom, Kitchen)` action to support the condition of `Pick` that PR2 is in the Kitchen.
+4) Insert a `Move(PR2,Kitchen,Bedroom)` action to support the condition of `Drop` that PR2 is in the Bedromm.

     type Location;
     type NavLocation < Location;